SsODNet: The Solar system Open Database Network: Compilation of properties:

-Benefiting from these progresses is, however, complex: the fast-growing number of measured properties is spread over a myriad of articles.
+Benefiting from these progresses is complex, however, as the fast-growing number of measured properties is spread over a myriad of articles.
 Machine-readable catalogs delivered by authors to the PDS or the CDS only represent the tip of the iceberg.
-Furthermore, there is a large heterogeneity in how SSOs are labeled (number, name, packed designation) and in how quantities are reported: masses $M$ in kg or solar masses (M$_\odot$) or as GM product, albedo in linear or logarithmic scale for instance.
+Furthermore, there is a large heterogeneity in how SSOs are labeled (number, name, packed designation, etc.) and in how quantities are reported: masses, $M,$ in terms of kg or solar masses (M$_\odot$) or as a GM product or the albedo in linear or logarithmic scale, for instance.

-The sample size of individual articles may be small but their sum is large.
+The sample size of individual articles may be small, but their sum is large.
 In particular, some size-limited sample may be extremely valuable, such as results on a single target obtained during a spacecraft rendezvous for example.
-Compiling every estimate should hence not be overlooked by the community.
+Therefore, the goal of compiling every estimate should not be overlooked by the community.